My knitting, my pattern!

 The 930, 940, 950i and 965i were designed with a connector for a floppy drive which allows more ways to hack them, different from the way this project does it.
 But that is not necessarily better than AYAB does it!!

 Normally, the KH-910 is programmed using semi-transparent picture cards which are scanned by the machine line by line.
 Using this information, the machine sets the needles accordingly to achieve the knitting of the picture shown on the picture card.

-With the AYAB interface, you can supply the knitting machine with a digital image from your computer using simple software such as Paint or GIMP, under most windows and some Linux variants.
+With the AYAB interface, you can supply the knitting machine with a digital image from your computer using simple software such as Paint or GIMP, under Windows, Mac and some Linux variants.
 Thus the restriction of a 60 pixel/needle image width has also simply been abolished due to the vastly improved control that AYAB interface has over the original Brother design.
 You can now just simply knit an image with up to a 200 needle/pixel width.

 The control of the needles and the needed identification of the current position and direction of movement of the knitting carriage are supplied by a cheap and well-known Arduino microcontroller, combined with a custom developed shield (the name for an “interface” in the Arduino world) for the knitting machine.

-The API (Application Programming Interface ) to the Arduino is designed in a simple and straight forward manner, so that the control of the machine can be taken over by almost every piece of knitting machine software which can access the USB port of your computer (or raspberry pi, or …).
+Most users will just use the provided free AYAB software and do not need to know anything about the details of the Arduino.
+For those who want to know more, the API (Application Programming Interface ) to the Arduino is designed in a simple and straight forward manner, so that the control of the machine can be taken over by almost every piece of knitting machine software which can access the USB port of your computer (or raspberry pi, or …).